Golan Heights: Israeli settlements

 Israeli settlement activity began in the 1970s.
-The area was governed by military administration until 1981 when Israel passed the Golan Heights Law, which extended Israeli law and administration throughout the territory.
+The area was governed by military administration until 1981, when Israel passed the Golan Heights Law, extending Israeli law and administration throughout the territory.
 This move was condemned by the United Nations Security Council in UN Resolution 497, although Israel states it has a right to retain the area, citing the text of UN Resolution 242, adopted after the Six-Day War, which calls for "safe and recognised boundaries free from threats or acts of force".
 The continued Israeli control of the Golan Heights remains controversial and is still regarded as an occupation by most countries other than Israel and the United States.
 Israeli settlements and human rights policy in the occupied territory have drawn criticism from the UN.